 Some people from university have mentioned that they’ve never stepped foot in the library and these people scare me.
 I find booking myself a little study pod and getting shit done is very beneficial for a few reasons.
-The main reason is that there is a lack of anything that could distract me so it’s a lot easier for me to just get on with what I need to do.
-Another reason is that I feel a lot more compelled to do work when I’m in the uni buildings, I can’t explain why.
+The main reason is that there is a lack of anything that could distract me.
+Another reason is that I feel a lot more compelled to do work when I’m in the uni buildings.

 HAVE A ROOM BOOKED